Address

 5. How is AI impacting relationships?

 In today’s digital age, many individuals are shifting their social interactions from in-person to online platforms.
 This shift is often driven by feelings of social anxiety and awkwardness in face-to-face settings.
 As a result, online connections have become a comfortable and preferred way for them to build relationships, share experiences, and maintain social bonds.
 However, this increased reliance on digital communication can sometimes lead to energy drain and burnout.
-That’s why our Energy Amplifier Assessment [link for the assessment] is designed to help individuals inculcate rituals to boost and sustain energy levels, manage and cultivate personal energy builders, and plug energy leakages to prevent fatigue and burnout.
+That’s why our Energy Amplifier Assessment is designed to help individuals inculcate rituals to boost and sustain energy levels, manage and cultivate personal energy builders, and plug energy leakages to prevent fatigue and burnout.